thepeted/serverless-todo/README.md

 # Serverless Todo API Service

 ## Description
-A serverless express.js RESTful API for managing a list of "todos" stored in an AWS Dynamo DB.
+A [Serverless](https://serverless.com) RESTful API built with express.js for managing a list of "todos" stored in an AWS Dynamo DB.

 ## Example API Usage